jzumsteg/zumstegs-blog/_posts/2015-08-24-nantillois.md

 <figure class = "landscape">
 	<img src="{{"/assets/images/2015/08/WWI-26-of-1-2.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption></figcaption>
+	<figcaption>I have not yet walked through one of these cemeteries - and there are many of them - without tearing up.
+What a waste of lives.</figcaption>
 </figure>

 The United States lost 126,000 boys in World War I; France lost 1,375,000; Germany, 1,773,000; Russia, 1,700,000; Austria-Hungary, 1,200,000.
 No wonder Laurie and I have become more adamantly pacifist and non-violent as we've grown older.
-The only thing World War I accomplished was to set  the stage for World War II, at a cost of 8.3 million soldiers killed and 19 million wounded.
+World War I was touted as the war "that would end all wars," but it really was "the war that ensured World War II would happen."
+World War II: 8.3 million soldiers killed and 19 million wounded, and somewhere in the range of <em>50-55 million</em> civilians killed.